 The mean motion of most GEO objects is very close to 1 rev/day.
-The actual value usually seen for functional CTs in the TLEs shows a value closer to 1.0027 rev/day.
-The graph in Figure 25 compares mean motions for functional and nonfunctional CTs and UCTs.
-As expected, the large percentage of functional CTs is seen near a mean motion of 1 (97% of the objects collected).
-In addition, a large percentage of the nonfunctional CTs are also seen near 1 (43% of the objects collected).
-However, more nonfunctional CTs are spread throughout the various mean motions, similar to that of the UCTs.
-The UCTs have the highest percentage of objects near 1 rev/day at 17%; however, they are also seen at mean motions as small as 0.9 and as high as 1.08.
-Because of this variance, it is believed that the ACO calculation is inducing an error into the calculation of mean motion for these objects.
+The actual value usually seen for functional CTs in the TLEs shows a value closer to 1.0027 revs/day.
+Figure 27 compares mean motions for functional and nonfunctional CTs and UCTs.
+As expected, the large percentage of functional CTs is seen near a mean motion of 1 (98 % of the objects).
+In addition, a large percentage of the nonfunctional CTs is also seen near 1 (45% of the objects collected).
+However, there are more nonfunctional CTs spread throughout the various mean motions, similar to that of the UCTs.
+The UCTs have the highest percentage of objects near 1 rev/day at 22 %; however, they are also seen at mean motions as small as 0.9 and as high as 1.08.
+Because of this variance, it is believed the ACO calculation is inducing an error into the calculation of mean motion for these objects.